Flat from anti-de Sitter: Einstein spacetimes in covariant Newman--Unti gauge

 which should be reabsorbed into a redefinition of the radial coordinate: $r\to r \mathcal{B}$.
 This requires to introduce a Weyl connection one-form $\text{A}=A_\mu \text{d}x^\mu$ transforming as

 and suggests the following amendment to the Newman--Unti gauge

 which is indeed Weyl-invariant, as well as being boundary-general-covariant.

-We can follow the suggested pattern and recast \eqref{bulkNU}, ignoring the logarithms,\footnote{Performing a thorough investigation of possibly exotic asymptotic behaviours and analyzing their interplay with residual symmetries (see e.g. \cite{Fiorucci:2021pha,Compere:2019bua, Compere:2020lrt, Fiorucci:2020xto, Fuentealba:2022xsz}) is not part of our present agenda.} avoiding the demarcation of angular and time directions, and reorganizing the expansion in terms of boundary tensors according to their transversality with respect to the congruence $\text{u}$ as well as their conformal weights:
+We can follow the suggested pattern and recast \eqref{bulkNU}, ignoring the logarithms,\footnote{Logarithms of the radial coordinate might or might not be required depending on the gauge chosen to investigate the space of solutions.
+In some cases, like, e.g., when choosing the Fefferman--Graham gauge in odd spacetime dimensions, they are necessary to reconstruct the full solution space.
+In other cases, like, e.g., in asymptotically flat spacetimes in the Bondi gauge, they describe an independent sector of the solution space that might be added or not to the polynomial expansion.
+Our case fits in the latter class and performing a thorough investigation of the larger space of solutions including logarithms and analyzing its interplay with residual symmetries (see, e.g., \cite{Fiorucci:2021pha,Compere:2019bua, Compere:2020lrt, Fiorucci:2020xto, Fuentealba:2022xsz}) is not part of our present agenda.} avoiding the demarcation of angular and time directions, and reorganizing the expansion in terms of boundary tensors according to their transversality with respect to the congruence $\text{u}$ as well as their conformal weights:

 In this expression $ f_{(s)}$ are \emph{boundary scalars,} $f_{(s)\mu}$ \emph{boundary transverse vectors,} $ f_{(s)\mu} u^\mu=0$, and $f_{(s)\mu\nu}$ \emph{boundary symmetric and transverse tensors,} $ f_{(s)\mu\nu} u^\mu=0$.
 Their conformal weights are $s+2$, $s+1$ and~$s$.
 The $r^2$ term defines the boundary metric $\text{d}s^2$, which is a free piece of data in the spirit of \cite{Campoleoni:2018ltl, CMPR, CMPRpos, Campoleoni:2022wmf, Compere:2019bua}.
 As long as the bulk metric \eqref{newcovNU} is off-shell, the boundary symmetric tensors $\mathscr{F}_{\mu\nu}$ (weight $0$) and $\mathscr{C}_{\mu\nu}$ (weight $-1$) have no reason to be transverse with respect to $\text{u}$.
 The latter is the shear of the affine null geodesic congruence tangent to $\partial_r$ aka ``Bondi'' shear.\footnote{Strictly speaking, the Bondi shear is defined in the BMS gauge (in the expansion $G_{ij}=r^2q_{ij}+\mathcal{O}(r)$ the two-dimensional metric $q_{ij}$ is fixed to be the round sphere) with a prominent role in the asymptotically flat instance.
 Normally it is related to the one introduced here by an inhomogeneous transformation. } Imposing Einstein's equations will determine all the boundary tensors introduced so far in terms of basic independent functions that define the solution space.
 As we will see, this set of functions includes $\text{u}$ as well as the boundary metric $\text{d}s^2$ and a rank-two symmetric, traceless and conserved tensor coinciding with the energy--momentum tensor of the Fefferman--Graham gauge.